Volatility forecasting with machine learning and intraday commonality: Methodology

 \subsubsection{XGBoost}

 Linear models are unable to capture the possible non-linear relations between the dependent variable and the predictors, and the interactions among predictors.
+As pointed by \citet{bucci2020realized}, RVs are subject to structural breaks and regime-switching, hence the need to consider non-linear models.
 One way to add non-linearity and interactions is the decision tree, see more in \citet{hastie2009elements}.

 XGBoost is a decision-tree-based ensemble algorithm, implemented under a distributed gradient boosting framework by \citet{chen2016xgboost}.
 There is abundant empirical evidence showing the success of XGBoost, such as in a large number of Kaggle competitions.
 In this work, we only review the essential idea behind XGBoost - tree boosting model.
-For more details about other important features of XGBoost, such as the scalability in various scenarios, parallelization, distributed computing, \mc{feature importance to enhance interpretability}, etc., the reader may refer to \cite{chen2016xgboost}.
-Let $\mathbf{u}$ represent the vector of input features

-where $\mathcal{F}$ is the space of regression trees.
+For more details about other important features of XGBoost, such as the scalability in various scenarios, parallelization, distributed computing, {feature importance to enhance interpretability}, etc., the reader may refer to \citet{chen2016xgboost}.
+Let $\mathbf{u}$ represent the vector of input features, where $\mathcal{F}$ is the space of regression trees.
 An example of the tree ensemble model is depicted in Figure \ref{fig:ensemble_tree}.
 The tree ensemble model in Eqn \eqref{eq:ensemble_tree} is trained sequentially.
 Boosting (see \citet{friedman2001greedy}) means that new models are added to minimize the errors made by existing models, until no further improvements are achieved.